luke-landry/n-body-sim/README.md

 **Note:** criterion tries to use `gnuplot` by default to generate graphs for the benchmark reports, so you may want to install it on your system.
 Otherwise, it uses the `plotters` crate to generate graphs.

-### Performance Comparisons
-The following benchmarks were done on a mini-PC with an Intel Core i5-12450H (8C/12T, up to 4.4GHz) CPU and 32GB of DDR4 3200MHz RAM running Ubuntu Server 24.04.
+The following benchmarks for integrators and gravity methods were done on a mini-PC with an Intel Core i5-12450H (8C/12T, up to 4.4GHz) CPU and 32GB of DDR4 3200MHz RAM running Ubuntu Server 24.04.

-#### Integrators
+### Integrators
 This benchmark compares the three integrators: Euler, Velocity-Verlet, and Runge-Kutta using the same gravity method (Newton) across different numbers of bodies.
 The x-axis represents the number of bodies, and the y axis is time to compute a single step of the simulation.

 ![benchmark-e-vs-vv-vs-rk-u-n](images/benchmark-e-vs-vv-vs-rk-u-n.svg)

 This shows that the Euler integrator is the fastest, followed by Velocity-Verlet which is approximately 2x slower than Euler, and then Runge-Kutta which is approximately 4x slower than Euler.
 This is because Euler, Velocity Verlet, and Runge-Kutta perform 1, 2, and 4, acceleration calculations per step, respectively.
 So, given the same same gravity methods, the time difference between the integrators is a relatively consistent factor of 1x, 2x, or 4x for Euler, Velocity-Verlet, or Runge-Kutta, as the acceleration calculations dominate the overall computation time.
 The Euler method while being fast is the least accurate of the three, while the relatively slow Runge-Kutta is the most accurate, so there is a tradeoff between performance and accuracy when choosing an integrator.

-#### Gravity
+### Gravity
 These benchmarks compare the three gravity calculation methods: Newton, Newton Parallel, and Barnes-Hut across different numbers of bodies.
 The x-axis represents the number of bodies, and the y axis is time to compute a single set of accelerations for all bodies.
 For the Barnes-Hut method, an approximation threshold of $\theta=0.5$ was used.

 ![benchmark-n-vs-np-vs-bh](images/benchmark-n-vs-np-vs-bh.svg)